 9. See the Magical Fairy Forts

-For some magic and intrigue, head about 12km out along Slea Head Drive to the fairy forts site.
+Head about 12km out along Slea Head Drive to the fairy forts site for some magic and intrigue.
 Set a little back from the Kilvickadownig area’s road, this ring of overgrown earthen mounds looks out over the ocean.

 These fairy forts may seem to have been forgotten, but they are the remains of circular medieval dwellings shrouded in history and legend.
 Also known as Rath or Lios, it’s estimated that there are over 60 000 of these ringforts across Ireland.
 Many locals still believe that fairies reside here.